-The Savitzky-Golay filter is given by:
+The Savitzky-Golay filter is given by

 YX=k=-mmckxi+k , #7

 where ck are the coefficients of a polynomial fit of the raw data and m is half the window size.
 In our case, a polynomial of order 2 is used, and the window size is 15, determined empirically.